InesAlmeida-91/Ironhack-Project-Full-stack-Web-Application/README.md

 Share your daily experiences, thoughts, or any significant events happening in your life through this feature.
 Connect with friends and followers by sharing updates about your day and engaging in conversations.

+6. Avatar

+Stylize your digital self and make an avatar on Trendr.
+Whether you want a complete mirror of yourself or to let your creative juice flow, you can do so by making your very own profile character.

 # Usage Instructions
 # Signing Up